Charles Sturt Campus

 To make a booking, please select your dates, number of rooms, number of guests and click ‘CHECK ROOMS’ Read More

-For further information and advice about your visit to Bathurst, please check out the Bathurst Tourist Information Centre
+For further information on accommodation and advice about your visit to Bathurst, please check out the Bathurst Tourist Information Centre

 Frequently asked questions

-Can I submit abstracts, extended abstracts, or full papers?
+Can I submit an extended abstracts or full papers?

-You must submit an abstract of approximately 750 words in length, or longer.
-You can also submit a full paper, if your organisation requires.
-Either an abstract or a full paper must be submitted by 1 September.
+To present your topic at the conference, you need to submit an extended abstract of approximately 750 words in length.
+You can also submit a full paper of 2000 words, if your organisation requires a longer submission.
+The submission date for either the extended abstract or a full paper is 1st September.

 Do full papers need to be submitted after submitting abstracts (and having that abstract accepted)?

-No, if you wish to submit a full paper, please do so by 1 September.
-Do not submit an abstract, then wait for it to be accepted, before submitting a full paper.
+No, if you wish to submit a full paper of 2000 words, please do so by 1 September.
+Do not submit an extended abstract, then wait for it to be accepted, before submitting a full paper.

 Will the papers presented at the conference be published in a conference proceeding?
 Or is the conference aimed at discussion of ideas and seeking feedback before submitting them to a journal?